 Coping is all-too-often done through potentially destructive means, too, including over-consumption of comfort food, smoking, abuse of alcohol and drugs, various forms of thrill-seeking, and sometimes even self-harm.
 These coping methods may temporarily reduce stress, but they will not eliminate the source, either, and often add new stressors through negative effects on our health and our relationships with others.

 We do have another option, though, when we’re not able to change reality to match how we’d like it to be: We can change our goals to be ones that we are more likely to be able to make happen.
 This is an important strategy in many situations.

 If the after-prom party you had imagined having at your home turns out to cost $5000 instead of the $1000 you have budgeted, you’re probably going to make some changes to what you’re hoping for or expand the party to include others who can help cover the costs.
-If it becomes apparent that the project you’re given at work or the workload you’ve taken on at school is going to require 70 hours a week of work in order to do the job right, your picture of how it will get done may need to evolve to include requesting the assistance from coworkers or classmates.
-If, in order to get the A’s you insist on for yourself, taking six AP or IB classes together is requiring 40 hours of time outside the classroom while you’ve also got 15 hours of practice a week for your favorite sport or activity, you may need to reduce your course load or learn to be okay with B’s on your transcript.
+If it becomes apparent that the project you’re given at the office or the workload you’ve taken on at school is going to require 70 hours a week of work in order to do the job right, your picture of how it will get done may need to evolve to include requesting the assistance from coworkers or classmates.
+If, in order to get the A’s you insist on for yourself, taking six AP or IB classes is requiring 40 hours of time outside the classroom while you’ve also got 15 hours of practice a week for your favorite sport or activity, you may need to reduce your course load or learn to be okay with B’s on your transcript.

 And if we as a nation have millions of students and parents thinking that future happiness and success is contingent upon admission to a small group of colleges that collectively have under 40,000 spots a year for new students, then we probably need to assess how to change this picture to one that doesn’t leave 90% of those who have admission to one of these schools in their heads unable to make it become a reality.